 3. How to make Pistachio Crusted Fish

-5. What to Serve with Pistachio Crusted Cod or Sea Bass
+6. What to Serve with Pistachio Crusted Sea Bass

 Pistachio Fish

-Baking fish fillets with a flavorful topping is one of my favorite, quick-and-easy ways to prepare a busy day entrée.
-Easy enough for everyday while elegant enough for entertaining – perfect!
-And, the variety of topping flavors are endless; I have favorite recipes that include breadcrumbs, garlic, mayonnaise, capers – and for this crusted fish dish, the topping’s main ingredients are chopped pistachios and brown sugar.
+Baking fish fillets with a flavorful topping is one of my favorite, quick-and-easy ways to prepare a quick dinner.
+Easy enough for everyday family dinner while elegant enough for a special occasion – perfect!
+And, the variety of topping flavors are endless; I have favorite recipes that include bread crumbs, garlic, mayonnaise, capers – and for this crusted fish dish, the topping’s main ingredients are chopped pistachios and brown sugar.

-You only need 6 ingredients to make this moist and flaky fish:
+You only need 6 ingredients to make this easy recipe:

 • Sea bass fillets – can also use other, mild white fish including cod, grouper, haddock or even halibut